pcroland/pptu/README.md

 Place cookies in `~/.local/share/pymkt/cookies/TRACKER.txt` where `TRACKER` is the name or the abbreviation of the tracker above (all lowercase).

-Install dependencies and the script with `poetry install`.
+Install dependencies and the script with `./install.sh`.
+You can re-run the script to update after a git pull.

 ```
 $ mkt -t tracker1,tracker2,tracker3 FILE_OR_FOLDER